 This subject offers a legal approach to the environment and environmental and scientific knowledge.
 It provides an overview of the law that affects and regulates the environment, human relationships with the environment and the conduct of environmental agencies and environmental professionals.
-It explores this broad topic through a frame of "rights and responsibilities", especially in the context of a rise of interest in human rights within environmental law.
+It explores this broad topic through a frame of "rights and responsibilities".
 The subject will bring together a number of sub-disciplines within the law, each with their own concepts of rights and responsibilities and different approaches to the environment.
-They may include environmental torts, international environment law, environmental crime, conservation laws, human rights law, property law and environmental and planning law.
+They may include environmental torts, international environmental law, environmental crime, conservation laws, human rights law, property law and environmental and planning law.

-The subject will commence with a discussion of the making of environmental law, and develop a framework of rights and responsibilities of humans, species and "nature" drawn from legal and theoretical scholarship.
+The subject will commence with a discussion of the making of environmental law, and develop a framework of rights and responsibilities of humans, species and "nature".
 The remainder of the subject will focus on a survey of legal topics and topical legal case studies drawn from Australia and overseas.
 Principal topics will change from year-to-year, though may include:

 - The extent of, and limits on, private property rights in the law and their role in land and environmental management;